 - Immediately before and after each trip, everyone should wash hands with soap and water for at least 20 seconds.

-- Dry hands with a paper towel.
+- Dry hands with a paper towel or with cloth towel that no one else will share.

 - Use an alcohol-based hand sanitizer with at least 60% alcohol if soap and water are not available.